Arminius – Association of the German People: Ideology

 The party's manifesto describes a völkish, nationalist, and ethnopluralist ideology; in part adopting ideas from the 25-Point-Program of the former Nazi Party.

 ARMINIUS-Bund calls for the adoption of a new constitution as per Art.
 146 GG and advocates for a self-sufficient agrarian economy, placing large importance on the welfare and culture of the German people.
 The party also calls for the direct election of the federal president, simplification of the tax system, financial support for mothers, a stop to immigration, and an energy alliance with Russia.
 It also proposes a new retirement system in which the retirement age is lowered by one year for every child one has.
+The party believes that abortion is murder and should be treated as such in most cases.